Everyman Gerrards Cross: Opening night

-On its opening night, Monday 12 October 1925, the Playhouse exhibited "I'll Show You the Town", a silent film starring Reginald Denny and Marian Nixon.
+On its opening night, 12 October 1925, the Playhouse exhibited I'll Show You the Town, a silent film starring Reginald Denny and Marian Nixon.
 The programme was opened with Madama Ada Davis singing the British national anthem, God Save the King and also included Pathé newsreels and Pictorials.

 Price of admission

 The price of admission in 1931 was:

-Southan Morris and Essoldo Playhouse (1947-1969)
+Southan Morris and Essoldo Playhouse (1947–1969)

 The Playhouse was sold to Southan Morris (S.M.
 Super Cinemas, Ltd.) in 1947.
 Three years later, in 1950, the new owners undertook several interior alterations to the cinema.
 These included removing the boxes, re-raking the stalls floor and installing new seats.
 The Playhouse is set a few yards back from the high street, so a new continuous posterboard was erected to draw attention to the cinema from the main road.
-In 1954 S.M.
+In 1954, S.M.
 Super Cinemas, Ltd. was acquired by Essoldo Cinemas.
 The Playhouse was acquired by Essoldo as part of the buyout.
 However, the cinema remained as the Essoldo Playhouse until 1969.
-At some point during this period the neighbouring dancehall and cafe were sold off, as today they are flats, a takeaway pizza restaurant and a salon.
+At some point during this period the neighbouring dancehall and café were sold off, as today they are flats, a takeaway pizza restaurant and a salon.